shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-anchor-blog.md

 If you're following along in this tutorial repo, I've placed a shortcut to this script in the `package.json` file, so you can simply run `npm run show-key` in the terminal (as long as it's WSL2/Linux -- the rust toolchain doen't work in Windows).

-Copy-and=paste your key and replace that default `declare_id` placeholder:
+Copy-and-paste your key and replace that default `declare_id` placeholder:

 ```rust
 declare_id!("SoMeKeyThatIsUniqueTOmyPROGRAM");